alejoalvarez/java/Java Core/19 - Collections.md

 # Collections

-Collection Framework in Java is one of the fundamental parts of the Java programming language.
-Most of the programming languages majorly use the Collections.
-Most of them support various types of Collections such as List, Set, Queue, Stack, etc. Today in this article we will learn about the Collections in Java and how to use Collection Frameworks in Java.
+- Collection Framework in Java is one of the fundamental parts of the Java programming language.

-**What is a Collection in Java?**
+## What is a Collection in Java?

-Java Collection is a group of individual items in a single unit.
-Collections are like containers that merge multiple items into a single unit.
-For example, a bundle of sticks, a list of employee names, etc. The two principal root interfaces of Java collection classes are Collection interface (java.util.Collection) and Map interface (java.util.Map).
+- Java Collection is a group of individual items in a single unit.
+- Collections are like containers that merge multiple items into a single unit. - For example, a bundle of sticks, a list of employee names, etc.

-**Collection Framework in Java**

-A Collection Framework in Java is a unified architecture that represents a collection of interfaces and classes.
-It helps in storing and processing the data efficiently.
-This framework has several useful classes that have a number of useful functions that make a programmer’s task easy.
-The Collection Frameworks represent and manipulate Collections in Java in a standard way.
+- The two principal root interfaces of Java collection classes are `Collection` interface (`java.util.Collection`) and `Map` interface (`java.util.Map`).
+- It helps in storing and processing the data efficiently

 **The collection framework met several goals like:**

 - It increases the efficiency of the fundamental collections like dynamic arrays, trees, linked lists, and hashtables, etc.
-- Let the different types of collections work in an identical manner along with a higher degree of compatibility.
 - Easily extend and/or adapt a collection.
 - Remove the need for writing the code to implement the data structures and algorithms manually.
 - Make our code much more efficient as the Collections Framework is highly optimized.